In the air…again!

 BEA, BOAC, Pan Am, Where Did You Go?

-As he anticipates another 10,000-mile round trip sojourn to Hawaii to keep a promise to his deceased wife, the Footloose Forester is getting lost in memories about other places, other skies, and other times.
+As he anticipates another 10,000-mile round trip sojourn to Hawaii to keep a promise to his deceased wife, the Footloose Forester is getting lost in memories of other places, other skies, and other times.
 The world keeps turning and the markers of our personal histories that he thought would last forever--have not lasted.
 Thus, the flashes of reverie and a bit of nostalgia.
 On the road…again!!! will always be in his thoughts but the roads were mostly unnamed and unnumbered.
 The friendly skies are another matter.

 Those friendly skies once hosted BEA, the now-defunct British European Airways, a regional carrier that catered to air traffic in Western Europe.
 The even more expansive and international BOAC, the British Overseas Airline Corporation, is also now defunct.
 Undoubtedly, they morphed into something more profitable and more enduring in the present-day corporation known as British Airways.

-The friendly skies still symbolize United Airlines under its enduring slogan, but those public skies also carried the roar of ghosts once known as Pa Am (Pan American), TWA (Trans World Airways, and Eastern Airlines, among others.
+The friendly skies still symbolize United Airlines under its enduring slogan, but those public skies also carried the roar of ghosts once known as Pa Am (Pan American), TWA (Trans World Airways), and Eastern Airlines, among others.
 Ironically, the Footloose Forester carried durable plastic cards showing that he was a frequent flyer on many of them; but lost those presumably never-expiring miles he had logged on all of them.
 It was a toss-up whether the most frequent flyer miles were on Pan Am or Eastern Airlines.
 He had racked up at least 10,000 miles on each of them before he ever got to use any of the bonus miles.
-Looking back, he does remember redeeming only one free flight on Delta Airlines, from Pittsburgh to Washington, D.C. and return.
+Looking back, he does remember redeeming only one free flight on Delta Airlines, from Pittsburgh to Washington, D.C., and return.
 Nostalgia may not count for much, but the Footloose Forester still has those durable frequent flyer cards from Pan Am and TWA.
 Oh, in theory, he also has about 20,000 frequent flyer miles to his credit on American Airlines, but they have always found a way to get around honoring a single mile he has requested.

 The friendly skies did produce plenty of nostalgic scenes over the years, one reason why the Footloose Forester tries not to forget important links to the past.
 Some of the flights were pleasant, comfortable, and short enough to be remembered fondly.
 One of the bright memories was in a DeHavilland Comet flown by Air India.